jessyoon14/highlight-image-generator/README.md

 2. [VisualVoice](https://github.com/facebookresearch/VisualVoice) (Speech separation model - this directory should be cloned inside highlight-image-generator)
 3. [Highlight image generator web](https://github.com/navy3690/highlight-image-generator-web) (Front-end)

 To perform this, please type below command on the shell.
-In below example, we set root directory as '*~/highlight'* in this example command.

 We set our environment by using conda with python version 3.8.12.
 If you want make same virtual environment, type below: